aurzola/garageEsp32/README.md

 Improved security!

-@aurzola did some styling to the page 😁
+@aaurzola did some styling to the page 😁